 Introjection means taking in the cause of doing something but not fully accepting it.

-An example would be a student who spends lots of time practicing piano for a recital because she believes if she doesn’t do well, others would look down on her.
+An example would be a student who spends lots of time practicing piano for a recital because she believes if she doesn’t play well, others will look down on her.

-This type of regulation is still perceived as controlling because introjected behavior is performed due to internal pressure to
+This type of regulation is still perceived as controlled because introjected behavior is performed due to internal pressure to

 - reduce guilt or anxiety,